-We train this model on the FMNIST (Xiao et al., 2017) and CELEBA (Liu et al., 2015) datasets where the architecture is composed of convolutional and dense layers with ELU activation functions.
-The latent space dimension is 64 and we further employ Resize-Conv layers (Odena et al., 2016) to improve image quality.
+CELEBA with A2 relaxed and A3 verified.
+The general VAE model works well due to its flexible neural network decoder with arbitrary architecture that is not guaranteed to be globally injective (A2) nor to have full-rank Jacobian (A3).
+We train this model on CELEBA Liu et al. (2015) where the architecture is composed of convolutional and dense layers with ELU activation functions.
+The latent space dimension is 64 and we further employ Resize-Conv layers Odena et al. (2016) to improve image quality.
 We follow the approach from Shao et al. (2018) to validate that the decoder Jacobian is, indeed, always full rank.
-An example geodesic is shown in Fig. 6 alongside a Euclidean counterpart, where we do not observe a significant difference between generated images.
+An example geodesic is shown in Fig. 5 alongside a Euclidean counterpart, where we do not observe a significant difference between generated images.

-Figs. 7b and 7d (right side) show that the coefficient of variation for geodesic distances has both lower mean and standard deviation than Euclidean distances.
-The one-sided Student's t-test again validates this observation (Table 1).
-This demonstrates that geodesic distances remain more reliable than Euclidean ones even when the injectivity assumption may be violated.
+Fig. 6(right) shows that the CV for geodesic distances has both lower mean and standard deviation than Euclidean distances demonstrating that geodesic distances remain more reliable than Euclidean ones even when the injectivity assumption may be violated.